MisaLiu/phi-chart-render/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+All assets used in this project are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)